codefresh-io/venona/charts/cf-runtime/README.md

     codefresh runner execute-test-pipeline --runtime-name <runtime-name>
     ```

+## Upgrading chart

+### To 2.x

+This major release renames and deprecated several values in the chart.
+Most of the workload templates have been refactored.

+Affected values:
+- `dockerRegistry` is deprecated.
+Replaced with `global.imageRegistry`
+- `re` is renamed to `runtime`
+- `storage.localVolumeMonitor` is replaced with `volumeProvisioner.dind-lv-monitor`
+- `volumeProvisioner.volume-cleanup` is replaced with `volumeProvisioner.dind-volume-cleanup`
+- `image` values structure has been updated.
+Split to `image.registry` `image.repository` `image.tag`
+- pod's `annotations` is renamed to `podAnnotations`

+### To 3.x

+⚠️⚠️⚠️ This major release adds [runtime-environment](https://codefresh.io/docs/docs/installation/codefresh-runner/#runtime-environment-specification) spec into chart templates.
+That means it is possible to set parametes for `dind` and `engine` pods via [values.yaml](./values.yaml).

+**If you had any overrides (i.e. tolerations/nodeSelector/environment variables/etc) added in runtime spec via [codefresh CLI](https://codefresh-io.github.io/cli/) (i.e. [get](https://codefresh-io.github.io/cli/runtime-environments/get-runtime-environments/) and [patch](https://codefresh-io.github.io/cli/runtime-environments/apply-runtime-environments/)), you MUST add these into chart's [values.yaml](./values.yaml)**

+Affected values:
+- **`global.codefresh.userToken` is now mandatory.
+You must specify it before the upgrade!**
+- `runtime.engine` is added
+- `runtime.dind` is added

 ## Configuration

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), or run these configuration commands: